As co-working spaces grow in popularity, some are adapting to meet their patrons’ specialized needs.

 While Hera Hub focuses on women entrepreneurs, other co-working spaces are operating under a relatively new concept: the inclusion of childcare.

-Kelsey Lents is Co-founder of Hatch, a licensed childcare provider and co-working space scheduled to open in Washington, D.C., in fall 2018.
+Kelsey Lents is Co-founder of Two Birds, a licensed childcare provider and co-working space scheduled to open in Washington, D.C., in spring 2019.
 Her inspiration for the space came when she was pregnant and learned there were not enough licensed childcare providers in the region to meet demand.
 “There are really high childcare demands but only enough childcare to accommodate one out of three

 children,” Lents says.